AdobeDocs/campaign.ja-JP/help/v8/send/interaction-offer-spaces.md

 ![](assets/offer_space_overview_001.png)

 <!--
 The preview can ignore contexts when they are restricted to a space.
-This is the case when the interaction schema has been extended to add fields referenced in a space using an inbound channel (for more on this, refer to [Extension example](../../interaction/using/extension-example.md)).
+This is the case when the interaction schema has been extended to add fields referenced in a space using an inbound channel (for more on this, refer to Extension example.
 -->